m3db/m3db-operator/README.md

 ### GKE
 When running on GKE, the user applying the manifests will need the ability to allow `cluster-admin-binding` during the installation.
-Use the following `ClusterRoleBinding` with the user name provided by gloud
+Use the following `ClusterRoleBinding` with the user name provided by gcloud

 ```
 kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<name@domain.com>